A boat on the water, with the City of London and the Tower of London in the background.

 What we love most about this area is the scenic riverside walkway that stretches from the London Eye to Tower Bridge.

-Top tip: If you’re into street food, don’t miss South Bank Market (in addition to Borough Market!), which is open every Friday to Sunday.
+Our top tip: If you’re into street food, don’t miss South Bank Market (in addition to Borough Market!), which is open every Friday to Sunday.
 It’s a great spot to sample a variety of cuisines, including Thai, Indian, Mexican, and British.

 There’s always something happening here.
 And if you’re a theatre fan, you’re close to the Southbank Centre and the National Theatre.